 We believe that end-user feedback, gathered early and often, is crucial to the design process.
 JustMilk has completed two acceptability studies with community stakeholders to inform the human-centered design components of the project as well as to understand potential cultural barriers in device use.
-Additional studies are in the initial planning and information gathering phases.
+An additional study in collaboration with Massachusetts General Hospital Department of Pediatrics is ongoing.
+Further studies are in the initial planning and information gathering phases.

 Acceptability in Kenya and South africa

 Feedback gathered from community members in Kenya demonstrated acceptability in using the device to prevent mother-to-child transmission of HIV while breastfeeding.
 This is just one of the potential uses of the device.
 JustMilk also worked in collaboration with the University of Venda in Limpopo, South Africa to understand acceptability of the device in the Venda region of northern South Africa.
 Responses were overwhelmingly positive, indicating a preference for the device over current methods of infant drug delivery.